tinysearch/tinysearch/README.md

 ## Limitations

 - Only searches for entire words.
-There are no search suggestions.
+There are no search suggestions (yet).
-- Since we bundle all search indices for all articles into one static binary, we recommend to only use it for low- to medium-size websites.
+- Since we bundle all search indices for all articles into one static binary, we recommend to only use it for small- to medium-size websites.
 Expect around 4kB (non-compressed) per article.

 ## Installation